How To Re-Engineer Your About Page For More Sales

 1. Use the ‘You’ Word Often

-I covered this one earlier in this post but I include it here again to really drive the message home – it’s that important.
+I covered this one earlier in this post but I include it here again to drive the message home – it’s that important.

 What’s the most important word in the English language?
 It has to be the ‘you’ word, right?
 People are selfish despite their protestations.
 So give them what they want – lots of stuff about them, which must include the ‘you’ word often.
-Effective use of the ‘you’ word really connects with your visitor like no other.
+Effective use of the ‘you’ word really connects with your visitors like no other.

 2. Bring Out the Pain